-Feeling powerful even when you’re in debt can be difficult emotionally.
-To do that, you need to change the story you’re telling yourself, Newcomb says.
+Feeling powerful when you’re in debt can be difficult.
+So, change the story you’re telling yourself, Newcomb says.

-But instead, she suggests, look at what you’ve just done: You’ve just increased your net worth, plus you’ve avoided more interest payments on the $1,000.
-Your net worth is more stable.
+Instead, she suggests taking a more positive approach: Think of how you’ve just increased your net worth, plus avoided future interest payments on the $1,000.

 “Celebrate every positive thing, like ‘Are you doing better than last year?’ ” Newcomb says.
 “Did you feed your kids today?
 Good, celebrate that.
 A lot of people can’t.”

 And don’t worry about what other people have that you don’t.
 “The person carrying a Louis Vuitton purse, you don’t know if she’s crying in the shower over her credit card bill,” Newcomb says.

 Money is a major cause of stress for millions.
 Financial advisers see clients who actually have so much money they’ll never outlive it.
 Nevertheless, these same rich folks may have so much anxiety about money they can’t even buy their grandchild a birthday present, Newcomb says.

 When you feel in control of your money, your stress ebbs.
 Lower stress leads to better sleep, a better quality of life, better relationships — all benefits you get even without having more money, Newcomb says.

 “When you’re stressed out, you may get sick, miss work, lose your job and get caught in a poverty trap because you feel you can’t afford life,” Newcomb says.
 “When we feel the power we have, when we take one little step forward, instead of stress we end up in a positive feedback loop.”